 ….

+An HE AP transmitting an ER Beacon frame in HE_ER_SU 242-tone with DCM PPDU or HE_ER_SU 106-tone PPDU shall not respond to the proble request or association request sent from a non-HT STA, or an HE STA that does not support HE extended range capability.

 TGax Editor: Change the subclause below as follows:

-10.7.5.1 Rate selection for non-STBC Beacon and non-STBC PSMP frames
+10.7.5.1 Rate selection for non-STBC Beacon and non-STBC PSMP except for ER Beacon frames

-If the BSSBasicRateSet parameter is not empty, a non-STBC PSMP frame or a non-STBC Beacon frame shall be transmitted in a non-HT PPDU using one of the rates included in the BSSBasicRateSet parameter.
+If the BSSBasicRateSet parameter is not empty, a non-STBC PSMP frame or a non-STBC Beacon frame except for ER Beacon shall be transmitted in a non-HT PPDU using one of the rates included in the BSSBasicRateSet parameter.
 If the BSSBasicRateSet parameter is empty, the frame shall be transmitted in a non-HT PPDU using one of

 the mandatory PHY rates.